-Rural accommodation in the Italian Alps
+Rural accommodation in Piedmont

 “This part of Piedmont isn’t as well known as others,” explains Marla, one half of the husband-and-wife team behind our Italian Alps rural accommodation provider Bella Baita, “and job losses have led to people leaving the area.
 That’s why we’ve created an organisation to support sustainable mountain tourism.
 We want to generate interest and tourism through preserving authentic alpine culture.
 Hopefully we’ll encourage people not only to holiday here, but actually move here too.”
 Spend a week with Marla and husband Fabrizio, eating like royalty, exploring pretty villages and forests of chestnut and larch, and you’ll understand why she’s sure of making a convincing argument.